Bezos says he will commit $10 billion to fight climate change

 “Anyone today who is not acknowledging that climate change is real – that we humans are affecting this plant in a very significant and dangerous way – those people are not being reasonable,” he said.

 In 2017, he polled Twitter for philanthropy ideas that could assist people in need in the short term.
-The following year, Bezos and his ex-wife donated $2 billion for early-childhood education and homelessness.
+The following year, Bezos and his ex-wife MacKenzie donated $2 billion for early-childhood education and homelessness.